-- (1) Every territorial authority must work together with tangata whenua (using an agreed process) to determine the indigenous species, populations, and ecosystems in the district that are taonga; and these are acknowledged taonga. - (2) Local authorities must recognise that tangata whenua have the right not to determine the indigenous species, populations and ecosystems that are taonga, and to choose the level of detail at which any acknowledged taonga, or their location or values, are described. - (3) If tangata whenua agree, territorial authorities must identify acknowledged taonga in their district plans by: - (a) describing the taonga and, to the extent agreed by tangata whenua, mapping their location and describing their values; and - (b) describing, to the extent agreed by tangata whenua, the historical, cultural, and spiritual relationship of tangata whenua with the taonga. - (4) Local authorities must work together with tangata whenua to protect both acknowledged and identified taonga as far as practicable and involve tangata whenua (to the extent that they wish to be involved) in the management of identified taonga. - (5) In managing effects on identified taonga, local authorities must recognise that the possible adverse effects on identified taonga include effects on: - (a) the mauri of the taonga: - (b) the values of the taonga as identified by tangata whenua: - (c) the historical, cultural, and spiritual relationship of tangata whenua with the taonga, as identified by tangata whenua. - (6) Local authorities must make or change their policy statements and plans as necessary to ensure that the sustainable customary use of identified taonga by tangata whenua in accordance with tikanga and in a manner consistent with the protection of the identified taonga is provided for. - (7) To avoid doubt, no species, population, or ecosystem in the coastal marine area, and no aquatic species or population in water bodies, can be determined to be taonga under this clause (see clause 1.3).
+- (1) Every territorial authority must work in partnership with tangata whenua of any rohe in their district, using an agreed process, to determine the indigenous species, populations, and ecosystems in that rohe that are taonga (and these are acknowledged taonga). - (2) Local authorities must recognise that tangata whenua have the right not to determine the indigenous species, populations and ecosystems in their rohe that are taonga, and to choose the level of detail at which any acknowledged taonga, or their location or values, are described. - (3) If tangata whenua agree, territorial authorities must identify acknowledged taonga in their district plans (and these are identified taonga) by:

+- (a) describing the taonga and, to the extent agreed by tangata whenua, mapping their location and describing their values; and - (b) describing, to the extent agreed by tangata whenua, the historical, cultural, and spiritual relationship of tangata whenua with the taonga. - (4) Local authorities must work in partnership with tangata whenua to protect both acknowledged and identified taonga as far as practicable and to involve tangata whenua (to the extent that they wish to be involved) in the management of identified taonga. - (5) Identified taonga located on specified Māori land must be managed under clause 3.18, but if identified taonga are located within an SNA that is not on specified Māori land: - (a) the identified taonga must be managed in a manner consistent with the management approach applying to the SNA; and - (b) the matters listed in subclause (6) must be taken into account in managing the SNA. - (6) In managing effects on identified taonga, local authorities must recognise that the possible adverse effects on identified taonga include effects on: - (a) the mauri of the taonga: - (b) the values of the taonga as identified by tangata whenua: - (c) the historical, cultural, and spiritual relationship of tangata whenua with the taonga, as identified by tangata whenua. - (7) Local authorities must make or change their policy statements and plans as necessary to ensure that the sustainable customary use of identified taonga by tangata whenua in accordance with tikanga and in a manner consistent with the protection of the identified taonga is provided for. - (8) Before acknowledged taonga are identified in a proposed district plan, the territorial authority must notify the relevant landowner of the presence of the taonga. - (9) To avoid doubt, the following cannot be acknowledged as taonga under this clause: - (a) aquatic species: - (b) populations and ecosystems solely located in waterbodies: - (c) populations and ecosystems in the coastal marine area.